Mill Valley (94941) Business Disputes Report — Case ID #20200629

 Step 1: Filing and Initiation

 In California, arbitration proceedings typically start with the claimant submitting a demand for arbitration to an approved forum, such as AAA or JAMS, pursuant to the arbitration clause in the contract.
-In Mill Valley, the process often begins within 7-15 days after the claimant completes their evidence compilation, relying on the contractual deadlines specified—usually 20-30 days from receipt of the demand.
+In the claimant, the process often begins within 7-15 days after the claimant completes their evidence compilation, relying on the contractual deadlines specified—usually 20-30 days from receipt of the demand.
 The arbitration agreement must be valid under California Civil Procedure Code section 1281.2, and if the clause is ambiguous, a challenge can delay proceedings but rarely invalidate the process if enforceable.

 -